 The trend is away from rigid, process-oriented structure and toward becoming a versatile customer-driven organization.
 This will be achieved by merging functional areas, simplifying processes, and coordinating resources to rapidly deliver new and innovative products and services.

 Rather than a waterfall of disjointed teams, the future of IT will more closely resemble a pool of collaborative resources.

-Note: The information contained in this article has been obtained from sources believed to be reliable.
-The applications selected are examples to show a feature in context, and are not intended as endorsements or recommendations.
+The applications selected in this article are examples to show a feature in context and are not intended as endorsements or recommendations.